 Establishing a New Web Site

-Use this guide to make key decisions for your new website, including selecting a domain name and server.
+Use this guide to make key decisions for your new website, including selecting a host and domain name.

-The domain name, for example, www.norris.northwestern.edu, will be the gateway through which most people will access your site.
+A domain name (for example, www.norris.northwestern.edu) is the gateway through which most people will access your site.
 Schools, departments or centers may consider these different naming strategies:

 - Your business unit's name (tgs.northwestern.edu)